nfcpy/nfcpy/docs/examples/handover-test.rst

 handover test tool
 ==================

-The **ndeftool** intends to be a swiss army knife for working with NDEF data.
+The scripts **handover-test-server.py** and **handover-test-client.py** provide a test facility for the NFC Forum Connection Handover Protocol.

 handover test server
 ====================